Last Updated on by Artem

 Let’s face it – sitting is unavoidable.
 If you absolutely must sit for an extended period (e.g., for work) adopt a good posture and avoid chairs without lower back support.
 Get up and go for a walk every hour or so.

-Additionally, consider investing in an ergonomic chair which is designed to promote a good posture and place less strain on your muscles.
+Additionally, consider buying even a cheap ergonomic chair which is designed to promote a good posture and place less strain on your muscles.
+You can easily get one even on a budget.

 Tight psoas muscle can be relieved through massage.
 You can either opt to see a professional massage therapist or practice some self-massage techniques.